-Just like Market Cap to GDP, the Stocks to Real Estate ratio has an interesting historical track record and crearly shows the stock market bubbles of 1929 and 1999.
+The Stocks to Real Estate ratio divides the S&P 500 index by the Case-Shiller Home Price Index.
+Just like Market Cap to GDP, the Stocks to Real Estate ratio has an interesting historical track record and clearly shows the stock market bubbles of 1929 and 1999.

 The Case-Shiller Home Price Index seeks to measure the price of all existing single-family housing stock.
-Based on the pioneering research of Karl E. Case and Robert J. Shiller the index is generally considered the leading measure of U.S. residential real estate prices.
+Based on the pioneering research of Karl E. Case and Robert J. Shiller the index is generally considered the leading measure of US residential real estate prices.

 An error appeared while loading the data.
 Maybe there is a technical problem with the data source.
 Please let me know if this happens regularly @silvan_frank.